tsibley/visidata-cloud/README.md

 Then, run `make` to install the backend deps and build the container.

-Finally, run `./backend/run` to start the backend server.
+Finally, run `./backend/run-dev` to start the backend dev server.

 Visit [http://localhost:8000](http://localhost:8000).